techiemum/Xplory/README.md

 - Google API will be the main keypoint for providing information of the location of the park which would enable users to locate parkland via postcode.
 - Further, user will be able to filter --
   - Search through postcode
+  - Play equipment
   - Cafe which would further filtered by their menu avability
   - Avaibility of Exercise equipments,
   - Facility of Car/Scooter parking
-  - Permission for Dog entry/No entry
+  - Permission for Pet entry/No entry
   - Avaibility of restrooms
   - Avaibility of parents room/ nappy change room
   - Shade or No shade